Two decades of innovation.

 - Chris Davis, Justin’s cousin, age 21, just out of school, joins as a developer, eventually assuming the role of Director of Technology, through present.

-- Christopher Prinn, Justin’s brother-in-law, age 30, leaves L.L.Bean and joins as art director, eventually becoming Director of Creative, through present.
+- Christopher Prinn, Justin’s brother-in-law, age 30, leaves L.L.Bean and joins as art director, eventually becoming Director of Creative, to his passing in 2021.

 - Josh Barrett joins as client services director, and becomes first employee with a reasonably consistent salary and health insurance, to 2003.